Macau casino closure costs up to US$2.6mln day: Wynn CEO

 He added: “We already have a game plan in place to manage that [covenants of the Macau bank facility] to the extent that the shutdown is extended – but it would have to be quite extended.
 We have a ton of liquidity, we have a couple of billion [U.S.] dollars between cash and revolver in Macau, and that’s sufficient to last for really any period of closure.”

-Ian Coughlan, president of Wynn Macau Ltd, said on the parent’s earnings conference call that the Macau unit been doing a “good job” in controlling costs, without “hurting the quality of service, product and facility”.
+Ian Coughlan, president of Wynn Macau Ltd, said on the parent’s earnings conference call that the Macau unit has been doing a “good job” in controlling costs, without “hurting the quality of service, product and facility”.
 The executive said that the Macau operation had been “able to bring headcount down” and had in place a “hiring freeze”.

 The executive said additionally that Wynn Macau Ltd was “well prepared to drive strong operating leverage” when the Macau market “returns to normal”.

-JP Morgan Securities (Asia Pacific) Ltd stated in a Thursday note that Wynn Macau Ltd showed “impressive” control of operating expenses, down about 2 percent year-on-year, “which is respectable considering ongoing wage hike and increased competition from new openings in the past year”.
+JP Morgan Securities (Asia Pacific) Ltd stated in a Thursday note that Wynn Macau Ltd showed “impressive” control of operating expenses, down about 2 percent year-on-year in the fourth quarter, “which is respectable considering ongoing wage hike and increased competition from new openings in the past year”.

 Macau results